 The Suzanne J. Levinson Prize is to be awarded biennially for a book in the history of the life sciences and natural history.
-For 2016, the book must have been written in the previous 4 years to be eligible, meaning books written in 2015, 2014, 2013, and 2012 can be nominated.
+For 2019, the book must have been written in the previous 4 years to be eligible, meaning books written in 2015, 2016, 2017, and 2018 can be nominated.
 In establishing the prize, Mark Levinson honors his wife Suzanne J. Levinson, who was especially interested in the history of evolutionary theory, microbiology, and botany.
-The deadline for nominations is April 1.
+Check the nomination form below for the deadline.

 Past Winners of the Levinson Prize

 |2018||Evelleen Richards, Darwin and the Making of Sexual Selection (University of Chicago Press, 2017)|

 |2016||Nick Hopwood, Haeckel’s Embryos: Images, Evolution, and Fraud (University of Chicago Press, 2015)|

 |2014||Daniela Bleichmar, Visible Empire: Botanical Expeditions and Visual Culture in the Hispanic Enlightenment (University of Chicago Press, 2012)|

 |2012||Martin Rudwick, Worlds before Adam: The Reconstruction of Geohistory in the Age of Reform (University of Chicago Press, 2008)|